 Ameresekere’s capstone project involved consulting with the MaRS Discovery District on their Business For Purpose Network (B4PN) to evaluate the impact of corporate social responsibility programs.
 She notes the non-traditional structure of the capstone project was rewarding.
 “I really wanted to gain hands-on research, analysis and project development experience, which I believe the capstone project gave me, says Ameresekere.
 “The skills I developed will definitely be beneficial throughout my career.”

 The capstone project serves as the final challenge for students completing their Master of Global Affairs, putting the Munk School curriculum and skills to the test in a real-life setting before entering the workforce.
 This means working with a small team for an intense period of research and data mining, and then compiling comprehensive recommendations for clients who are often pressed for time and in need of solutions-oriented consulting services.

 Normally, students work from the client’s offices or travel to present their final recommendations.
 While these visits were made virtual due to COVID, Professor Shiri Breznitz, who oversees the innovation-focused capstones, says the urgency of the pandemic nonetheless presented a valuable learning opportunity.

 “This year students were specifically looking at questions around COVID – this is a real-life situation with clients asking, ‘what kind of policies really help?’
-And that was very exciting for students,” she says.
+And that was very exciting for students."